-- 1. Rationale for Selected Option This report is for Council's information and decision relating to Council remuneration to be effective as of November 1, 2018. - 2.
-Organizational Implications There are no organizational implications. - 3.
-Financial Implications
+- 1. Rationale for Selected Option

+This report is for Council's information and decision relating to Council remuneration to be effective as of November 1, 2018.

+- 3. Financial Implications

 If Council remuneration were to be set at the median of the 10 comparator municipalities for the Mayor, and the Councillors' rate set at 40% of the Mayor's annual remuneration, as established in the current Bylaw, the annual increase would be \$28,434 (17% more than current rates).